kellerbalint/SafariEmpire-Unity/README.md

 Due to migration from GitLab, this repository does not include the full commit and merge history.
 Despite this, best practices for Git workflow (branching, committing, merging) were followed during development.

+## About the game
+The game rules and description can be found in `Feladatleírás.md`

 ## How to Run
 1. Clone this repository.
 2. Open the project folder in Unity Editor (recommended version: `6000.0.41f1`).